Khan Research Laboratories FC

-Khan Research Laboratories Football Club, sometimes abbreviated to KRL F.C. or KRL, is a Pakistani professional football club based in Rawalpindi.
-The club is affiliated with Khan Research Laboratories and the team play their home games at KRL Stadium.
-The club has won five league titles and six National Football Challenge Cups.
-They are the most successful club in the country with eleven trophies.
-They are the only Pakistani club to reach a continental club finals when they reached the 2013 AFC President's Cup final, losing 1–0 to Balkan FK.
+Khan Research Laboratories Football Club, abbreviated as KRL, serves as the football section of Khan Research Laboratories.
+Based in Rawalpindi, the club plays their home games at KRL Stadium.
+The club used to compete in the National Football Championship and Pakistan Premier League.
+The club regularly participates in the National Football Challenge Cup.

+The club has won five Pakistan Premier League titles and six National Football Challenge Cups.
+With these eleven trophies, they are the most successful club in the country.
+They are the only Pakistani club to have reached a continental club final, the 2013 AFC President's Cup, where they lost 1–0 to Balkan FK.